-The fact that the current migrant crisis is being created and was planned a very, very long time ago, should come as no surprise to people who have taken the time to study global events independently and connect the dots, instead of taking in the propaganda infested mainstream media news as fact.
+The fact that the current migrant crisis is being created and was planned a very, very long time ago, should come as no surprise to people who have taken the time to study global events independently and connected the dots, instead of taking in the propaganda-infested mainstream media news as fact.

 The clip below sums up the reasons behind this most recent manifestation of the Problem > Reaction > Solution paradigm quite nicely.

-In his film Berelovich discusses not just the history of the Israeli/Palestinian conflict, but also the core reason for it: the Zionist ideology, its goals (past and present) and its grip not only on Israeli society, but also increasingly, on the perception of Middle East issues in Western democracies.
+In his film Berelovich discusses the history of the Israeli/Palestinian conflict and the core reason for it: the Zionist ideology, its goals (past and present) and its grip not only on Israeli society, but also increasingly on the perception of Middle Eastern issues in Western democracies.